|Manoir de Jouralem||Self Catering||Flexible||4||8||4||Childrens room - sofabed, double bed & 2 singles.|

 Manoir de Jouralem and its chapel are set in 8 hectares of gardens and oak woodland between Nantes and Tours.
 The chateau at the nearest town, Brissac-Quincé, is the tallest in France.

-The house has been recently fully renovated and has 4 large, en suite bedrooms, spacious reception rooms and yet retains much character of its original features.
+The house has been recently fully renovated to a very high standard of comfort and has 4 large, en suite bedrooms, spacious reception rooms and yet retains much character of its original features.
+The bedrooms have UK king-sized beds and spacious, luxury bathrooms.
+Four small beds and a travel cot are available for children, which can be put in any of the bedrooms.

 The Manoir is constructed from local slate and tuffeau stone and the recent renovation work has kept true to these traditional materials.
 The main staircase winds up to the second floor inside the large tower on the front of the house.